FreeRADIUS/freeradius-server/raddb/certs/README.md

 ```
 $ vi client.cnf
 ```

+Edit `default_days` to set the lifetime of the client certificate.

 Edit the `input_password` and `output_password` fields to be the password for the client certificate.
 You will have to give these